netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 This adds metrics used in later steps.
 [Take a look](https://github.com/netobserv/network-observability-operator/blob/main/docs/Metrics.md) at the available metrics if you want to customize this setup further.

 If you are only interested in metrics, you don't need to install and enable Loki.
 Read more about that [here](https://cloud.redhat.com/blog/deploying-network-observability-without-loki-an-example-with-clickhouse).
-But while NetObserv doesn't provide at the moment an out-of-the-box experience for viewing multi-cluster logs from Loki, these flow logs are still the most detailed and accurate data available when it comes to troubleshooting the network per cluster, providing a finer insight than metrics.
+But while NetObserv doesn't currently provide an out-of-the-box experience for viewing multi-cluster logs from Loki, these flow logs are still the most detailed and accurate data available when it comes to troubleshooting the network per cluster, providing a finer insight than metrics.

 Said differently:

 - Metrics are the best for wide angle, aggregated view: ideal for a multi-cluster single pane of glass.
-- Flow logs are the best for zoomed-in, detailed views: ideal for in-cluster deep dive.
+- Flow logs are the best for zoomed-in, detailed views: ideal for an in-cluster deep dive.

 #### Start the observability add-on

-If you have already observability configured in RHACM, you can skip this section.
+If you already have observability configured in RHACM, you can skip this section.

 Else, follow the instructions [documented here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/observability/enabling-observability-service).
 This involves configuring access for metrics storage, such as using AWS S3, Google Cloud Storage, ODF or a few others as you can see in the documentation.